Last updated on January 4th, 2023

 E-cigarettes do not contain any tobacco.
 E-liquids consist of flavorings, water, FDA approved propylene glycol and USP vegetable glycerin.

-Both tobacco leaves and e-liquids contain nicotine which have known side effects, but is not a carcinogen.
+Both tobacco leaves and e-liquids contain nicotine which has known side effects, but is not a carcinogen.
 E-liquids, unlike HNB products may be ordered with different levels of nicotine including zero nicotine.

 Tobacco cigarettes, pipes, cigars and cannabis joints all use combustion to create smoke.
 The leaves are set afire and the user inhales the smoke along with the flavor, nicotine, tar and carcinogens that are released.

-With a ‘heat not burn’ device, the leaves are heated in a chamber to a point where it produces a vapor.
+With a ‘heat not burn’ device such as the Davinci Miqro (shown in the title image at the beginning of this post) the leaves are heated in a chamber to a point where it produces a vapor.
 There’s no flame and the leaves do not burn down to ash.
 The flavor and essence of the leaves are inhaled along with nicotine.

 According to researchers’ reports in the Journal of the American Medical Association (JAMA Internal Medicine), the smoke released by a “heat-not-burn” cigarette had 84 percent of the nicotine found in traditional cigarettes.